Independent EICR testing for landlords, homebuyers, and homeowners across Swansea and the Gower Peninsula

 Your EICR certificate is signed and issued on the day of inspection wherever possible.
 Certificates are sent digitally in PDF format and include all outcome codes, observations, and the assessor's recommendations for any remedial work.

 If your report identifies C1 or C2 defects, we connect you with registered electricians in the Swansea area.
-Landlords must resolve C1 and C2 defects before the property can be re-let legally under the Renting Homes (Wales) Act.
+Landlords must resolve C1 and C2 defects within 28 days under the Renting Homes (Wales) Act - we can help you arrange this promptly.

 The Swansea Valley and the wider Swansea Bay City Region sit above former coal mining areas.
 Parts of the SA6, SA7, and SA8 postcodes are in areas where historical mining workings have caused ground movement over decades.
 Properties affected by ground instability can experience structural shifts that damage wiring routes, dislodge cable fixings, and create pathways for moisture ingress that accelerates the degradation of electrical insulation.